iannesbitt/readgssi/README.md

 - translation to anything but csv is broken (hope to have time for a fix soon)
   - csv translation does not work for dual-channel radar devices (exports to file but channels are merged end-to-end)
 - color bar shows up too large on most plots (no known fix yet)
-- colormap of radargram doesn't fit all data (adding user-adjustable gain soon)
+- colormap of radargram doesn't always work for certain types of data (adding user-adjustable gain soon)
 - time-zero is broken (it's currently a constant and needs to be a function of antenna separation and samplerate)

 ## usage